What is the Best Furniture for Dark Wood Floors?

 Pairing a bright hue and pops of white with dark wood floors elicits a more retro look and feel.
 This look brings to mind the mustard-colored couches and bright colors of the ’60s and ’70s.
 The bright hues draw the eye to certain accent pieces while allowing other furniture and decorations to blend into the floor or background.

 5. Metal or glass furniture with white accents

 For a more contemporary look, combine metal or glass furniture with white walls or accents.
 These create a fantastic contrast to the dark wood floor and can result in a more industrial look to your home or office space.
 If you want to warm the room up, add a few muted splashes of colored decorations, or work in some warm-toned metals like bronze or copper.

 Did any of these ideas inspire you?
 Would you like to speak to a wood flooring specialist about if dark wood flooring is best for you?
-Give us a call or fill out the contact form below.
+Give us a call or fill out the free consultation form.
 We’d love to help!